Ronald Coase

 Ronald Coase won the Nobel prize in the early 1990s.
 Unlike many of the other winners, he didn't get it as a "lifetime achievement" award.
 Rather, he

 won it for his ideas found in basically one paper: The Problem of Social Cost.
-This is not only the most cited paper in law and economics, it is
+For a long time this was the most cited paper in law and economics.
+Ironically, it is

 I became fascinated by Coase's work in my 3rd year as an undergraduate.
 In Coase I found the key to understanding the way trade and production